 'Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-High quality teaching (universal support), differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN' (SEND Code of Practice (2014), p.
-99).
+High quality teaching (universal support), differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN' (SEND Code of Practice).